ethereum/EIPs/EIPS/eip-draft_steroid_network.md

 ## Backwards Compatibility
 Unfortunately, traditional pooling would become obsolete, but the need for nodes is imminent.
 Perhaps a node reward would supply sufficient incentive to the community to run nodes.
-An intermediate deployment stage would be needed where both traditional pool mining and Steroid mining is supported until the network stabilizes on Steroid core pool.
+An intermediate deployment stage would be needed where both traditional pool mining and Steroid mining is supported until the network stabilizes on Steroid core pool with 51% (Hostile Takeover).

 * This binds perfectly with the proposed Casper update